rs/rest-layer/README.md

 ### Embedding

 With sub-fields notation you can also request referenced resources or connections (sub-resources).
 REST Layer will recognize them automatically and fetch the associated resources in order embed their data in the response.
-This can save a lot of unnecessary sequential roundtrips:
+This can save a lot of unnecessary sequential round-trips:

 ```http
 $ http -b :8080/api/users/ar6eimekj5lfktka9mt0/posts \